Franklin Pierce Homestead

 The Franklin Pierce Homestead is a historic house museum and state park located in Hillsborough, New Hampshire.
-It was the childhood home of the fourteenth president of the United States, Franklin Pierce.
+It was the childhood home of the 14th president of the United States, Franklin Pierce.

 Overview

 The house is located on the east side of Washington Road (New Hampshire Route 31), about 100 yards north of its intersection with New Hampshire Route 9, on a 13 acre property in the Lower Village area of Hillsborough.
 It is a two-story hip-roofed wood frame structure whose main block was built in 1804.
 There are two entries, one on the west (street-facing) facade and one on the south facade.
 Both are topped by five-light transom windows, and flanked by pilasters which support an entablature and triangular pediment.
 A two-story wing was added to the rear of the house, probably later in the 19th century.
 Attached to this wing are a small wellhouse, and a single-story shed connecting the house to a gable-roofed barn.

 The interior of the main block has four rooms in the first floor, organized around a central hall and stairs.
 The parlor is to the left, and the dining room to the right.
 The kitchen is behind the dining room, and the master bedroom is behind the parlor.
 On the second floor, the front of the house is taken up by a full-width ballroom, while the back has two bedrooms, each with a dressing room.
 All of the rooms of the main block were originally decorated with stenciling, some of which has survived.
 The wing contains a kitchen and laundry below, and bedrooms (presumably for servants) above.
 Later owners moved a barn to adjoin the house, removed the front yard fence, and added a porch, which was removed by 1929.